 EP Power Europe (EPPE) is a unique energy utility, focusing mainly on the power generation from conventional and renewable sources.

 In addition, the company is also active in coal mining, logistics and commodity trading.
-EPPE operates on five European markets – Germany, Slovakia, Italy, the United Kingdom, the Czech Republic and France.
+EPPE operates on eight European markets – Germany, Slovakia, Italy, Switzerland, the United Kingdom, the Republic of Ireland, the Czech Republic and France.

 Within its balanced portfolio of nuclear, hydro, coal, solar, wind, natural gas and biomass fuelled power plants, EPPE manages a total installed capacity of 26 GWe.

 EPPE is a subsidiary of Energetický a průmyslový holding (EPH) and was founded during 2016 by grouping several European assets into one subsidiary.
 The group gradually grows through new acquisitions and now ranks, based on the installed capacity, among the top 10 largest European energy companies.